SergioO21/simple_shell/README.md

 ## Objective.
 Create a simple version of the Unix command line interpreter, with certain system calls allowed.

+## Description.

+Is a command line interpreter that executes commands read from standard input.

 ## Allowed and used system calls and functions.

  - [ ] access (man 2 access)